A list of controls that can be used on a installer dialog.

 List View

 List ViewThe control that displays a single column of values with an icon next to each item.
 It enables the user to select a single string or integer value for a property from a predetermined list.
-These values can be set by double-clicking by double-clicking the control or by selecting from the context menu the Control Data Dialog and adding them.
+These values can be set by double-clicking the control or by selecting from the context menu the Control Data Dialog and adding them.
 The final value of the list view will be stored in the property specified in the "Property Name" field from “Properties” pane.

 Check List